-As a landowner or manager find out about Environmental Stewardship, whether you are eligible for funding, who to contact and how to apply.
+As a landowner or manager find out about Environmental Stewardship, how to manage your existing agreement and new schemes available.

 - Entry Level Stewardship (ELS) – includes Uplands ELS (UELS): simple and effective land management agreements with priority options

-- Organic Entry Level Stewardship (OELS) – includes Uplands OELS: organic and organic/conventional mixed farming agreements
+- Organic Entry Level Stewardship (OELS) – includes Uplands OELS: organic and conventional mixed farming agreements

 - Higher Level Stewardship (HLS): more complex types of management and agreements tailored to local circumstances